-This articles goes on to show how services like Google Authorship and Google Plus Local Business pages all come into play to make Google Plus membership a must have.
-I think it’s time to take a second look at Google Plus, and be ready for a migration to come some day soon.
+The article goes on to show how services like Google Authorship and Google Plus Local Business pages all come into play to make Google Plus membership a must-have.
+Maybe take a second look at Google Plus, and then get ready for a migration someday soon.

 Read full article: http://bit.ly/XeiGt5

 LinkedIn seemed to have hit on a great idea: let members endorse other members for their specific abilities with a single click.
-Problem is, it’s so easy to do that endorsements have become meaningless.
-Everyday I get endorsements.
-Then dutifully I go and return the favor by endorsing my endorser.
-The result is a click-fest that distorts what people really do.
+The problem is, it’s so easy to do that endorsements have become meaningless.
+Every day I get endorsements.
+Then dutifully, I go and return the favor by endorsing my endorser.
+The result is a click-fest that distorts what people actually do.
 Judging by my endorsements, I’m an expert in SEO and web marketing.
-These are things that I offer to clients, but our strong suits are design, technology, strategy and digital media (code for ‘video’), all of which appear at the bottom of the endorsements list on my profile.
-And because that list is so prominently displayed, visitors will totally misconstrue my business.
-Hopefully they’ll read the summary portion of the page, but does anyone read anymore?
+We offer those things, but our strong suit is design, technology, strategy, and digital media, all of which appear at the bottom of the endorsements list on my profile.
+And because that list is so prominently displayed, visitors will completely misconstrue my business.
+Hopefully, they’ll read the summary portion of the page, but does anyone read anymore?

 There is a way to make endorsement relevant, however.
 Make them harder to give.
 The article below suggests a couple of ways to do this:

-LinkedIn’s endorsements point out a greater problem, however, and that is how companies are, more and more today, creating features that benefit themselves and not users.
+LinkedIn’s endorsements point out a more significant problem, however.
+Today, more companies are creating features that benefit themselves rather than users.
 A solid endorsement mechanism could provide value if it reflected companies’ and individuals’ true worth.
-Something like that already exists: recommendations.
+Something like that already exists in recommendations.
 But they take some effort to write.
-It’s easier for users to just click an endorsement.
-Yay! pop the cork and celebrate our brilliant feature.
+It’s easier for users just to click an endorsement.
+Yay!
+Pop the cork and celebrate our brilliant feature.
 Everyone’s using it.
-But if there’s no meaning you just end up with lots of data signifying nothing.
+But if there’s no meaning, you just end up with lots of data signifying nothing.
 Unless what really matters is LinkedIn’s user engagement numbers.
+That must be it.

-It may be a little late, but former social media star, Myspace, is back in the news with a new design.
+It may be a little late, but former social media star, Myspace, is back with a new design.
 A nice video overview of the site is available on Vimeo.

-Myspace was viewed as “the future” when it was bought by News Corp. in 2005.
-But just as quickly it fell into obscurity, eclipsed almost immediately by Facebook which has risen to become the social media venue of choice for all humankind.
+Myspace was viewed as “the future” when News Corp. bought it in 2005.
+But it quickly fell into obscurity, eclipsed almost immediately by Facebook, which has become the social media venue of choice for all humankind.
 A complete history of Myspace is available on Wikipedia.

-With the new design it will be interesting to see if Myspace can recapture at least a portion of the social media mania it helped spawn.
-It features large photos, which everyone loves, great page effects, and a side-scrolling interface.
-However, it’s hard to imagine how any website can hope to head off the FB juggernaut, much less a “been there, done that” comeback kid like Myspace.
-But this, after all, is the Internet, where things change quickly, and the unexpected is always possible.
+With its new design, it will be interesting to see if Myspace can recapture some of the social media onslaught it helped create.
+The new look features large photos (which everyone loves), fun page effects, and a side-scrolling interface.
+However, it’s hard to imagine how any website can head off the FB juggernaut, much less a “new” Myspace.
+But this is the Internet, where things change quickly, and the unexpected is always possible.

 Today, marketers must focus not just on reach but on engagement — high-value brand interactions — and of course, actual leads and sales.
 Think of it this way: there are banner impressions and then there are lasting impressions.
 Engagement helps brands make lasting impressions with target audiences.